DukeRobotics/robosub-ros/src/simulation/production/README.md

 `docker run -td -p 2200:2200 -p 8080:8080 dukerobotics/robosub-ros`

 which forwards port 8080.
-If you want the docker container mounted, run the command you normally do with `-p 8080:8080` added
+If you want the docker container mounted, run the command you normally do with `-p 8080:8080` added.

-Once you have that, open your docker container in a terminal window and navigate to where you want your simulation stuff in a , and run the following commands (you can just copy paste the entire block into terminal).
+Once you have that, open your docker container in a terminal window and navigate to where you want your simulation stuff in a terminal window, and run the following commands (you can just copy paste the entire block into terminal).

 ```
 source /opt/ros/kinetic/setup.bash